 The Workforce Development Board (WDB) of Solano County and the America’s Job Centers of California (AJCC) system in Solano County is closely monitoring the situation and will provide information regarding services to individuals as they become available.
-At this time, the Fairfield center will remain open in order to provide the growing need of workforce services to the community.
-We are, however, taking extra precautions to ensure the health and safety of staff and participants during this time and some services, such as workshops, may be limited.
+At this time, the Fairfield center will continue to remain open in order to provide the growing need of workforce services to the community.
+We are, however, taking extra precautions to ensure the health and safety of staff and participants during this time and some services, such as workshops, may be limited or offered virtually.

 - Visit the Solano County website for regular COVID-19 updates

 - Follow Solano County Public Health Facebook page (@SolanoCountyPH) for COVID-19 updates

 - Register for Alert Solano to receive emergency alerts on your mobile device, including COVID-19

 The WDB is continuing to work diligently to support our job seekers, workers, and businesses during this time.
 All gatherings have been postponed in accordance with Solano County’s Shelter at Home Order and Directive, and California's Shelter in Place Executive Order.
 During this time, the WDB will remain open to offer services to individuals including: